nashcom/domino-startscript/docs/install_domino.md

 chown -R notes:notes /local
 ```

-## Download the Domino web kit from Flexnet
+## Download the Domino web kit from MyHCL Software portal (MHS)

-Domino as a commercial software package is currently only available via the HCL Flexnet software portal.
+Domino as a commercial software product is currently only available via the MyHCL Software portal (MHS) software portal.
 An account and an active subscription is required to download current Domino software.

-Depending on the type of account (customer/partner) the software is listed in different sections.
-Entry point for the download portal: https://hclsoftware.flexnetoperations.com
+The entry point for the download portal: [https://my.hcltechsw.com/](https://my.hcltechsw.com/).

+There is a new Domino download script, which is also part of this repository.
+It can be used to download Domino and companion products automatically from MHS.

+The download script requires an API key, which can also be downloaded from the portal.
+Refere to the Domino download documentation for details.

-The following example uses Domino V12.0 `Domino_12.0_Linux_English.tar`.
+The following example uses Domino V14.0 `Domino_14.0_Linux_English.tar`.
-Flexnet customer accounts allow you to search for software including the name of the download file.
 The automated installer comes with a list of current software packages and points you to the right download file.

 Create an directory and download the software